Nathnaelc/cs162-test/assignments/location_based_assignment.md

   from previous interviews.
 - Clearly provide the details of where and when the user interview was conducted.
 - Clearly explain your conclusions from the user interview.
 Are there any changes you would recommend making to the design based on the user feedback?
 - Pay attention to the #organization of your report.
-Put the most important information (the context of the user interview and your conclusions) first and the provide the supporting information.
+Put the most important information (the context of the user interview and your conclusions) first and then provide the supporting information.
 If you have detailed records (like interview notes or transcripts), add those as appendices.

 ## Resources